ONIC-LABS/onic-core/README.md

 2. Install dependencies `yarn install --immutable && yarn prepare`.
 3. Create `.env` (from `.env.template`) and fill in missing values (if any).
 4. Start the agent `yarn run start:onic` (it runs `/examples/agents/onic.ts` file).

-➡️ All examples can be found in the [examples](/examples) directory.

-➡️ To run an arbitrary example, use the following command `yarn start examples/agents/onic.ts` (just pass the appropriate path to the desired example).

 ### 📦 Modules